How to Hide Tags from Mac Finder Sidebar in Mac OS X

-The Tags feature added to Mac OS X in Mavericks provides for a simple way to group files, folders, and documents together with drag and drop quickness or keystroke simplicity, but not every Mac user takes the time to use tags, or at the very least, use all the tags that are offered by default in the sidebar.
-For those who don’t use the feature, the “Tags” remaining visible in the OS X Finder window sidebar just wind up being extra clutter, and even for those who do use some Tags, leaving the unused tags around can just make things overly busy.
+The Tags feature added to Mac OS X provides for a simple way to group files, folders, and documents together with drag and drop quickness or keystroke simplicity, but not every Mac user takes the time to use tags, or at the very least, use all the tags that are offered by default in the sidebar.
+For those who don’t use the feature, the “Tags” remaining visible in the Mac OS X Finder window sidebar just wind up being extra clutter, and even for those who do use some Tags, leaving the unused tags around can just make things overly busy.

-We’ll cover a few ways to hide tags from the OS X Finder window sidebars.
+We’ll cover a few ways to hide tags from the Mac OS X Finder window sidebars.
 You can choose to hide all Tags, or selectively hide tags you don’t use or just don’t want visible.
 Note this is not the same as removing tags from files and items in the file system, this is simply hiding the tags from being visible in the sidebar windows throughout Mac OS X.

 For those who aren’t using Tags at all, or who just don’t want to see the all the colored tags in their sidebar, you can quickly hide (and show) them all with a remarkably fast toggle option: